Hector-Ariceaga/cdc-spotlight-client-v1/README.md

 ## Code of Conduct

-Everyone interacting in the Theurgy project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'Hector-Ariceaga'/theurgy/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Spotlight project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://tc39.github.io/code-of-conduct/).